 Two hundred years ago in Britain most people had a Christian worldview; they believed in a creator God who made us, intervened in our world and to whom we were accountable.
 But with the publication of Darwin’s Origin of the Species and the rise of biblical criticism, this theistic worldview gave way to an atheistic one.
-See Worldviews and Section on Atheism
+See Section on Atheism

 Now we are seeing another worldview shift from atheism into pantheism.
 Pantheism is the ideology, which lies behind Eastern religions like Hinduism and also the New Age Movement.
 God is an impersonal force of which we are all simply a part.
 Death leads to reincarnation, and morality simply means being in harmony with nature.
 All is one and all is God.
 This has meant an increasing openness to all sorts of non-Christian spiritual belief along with a scepticism and suspicion about science.
 See Reincarnation

 The change of worldview from theism, to atheism and then pantheism has had profound effects on the way that medicine is practised.
 While Christian doctors see human beings as a tri-unity of spirit, soul (or mind) and body (1 Thess 5:23), atheistic doctors see them as consisting of just body and mind.
 By contrast, New Age or alternative medicine practitioners see human beings as an integrated whole; but from a pantheistic rather than a theistic perspective.